anthonyq7/TriLive/README.md

 ---
 ## Design Assets
-See TriLive Mockups.pdf in the repo root for UI/UX wireframes and flow diagrams.
+See TriLive Mockups.pdf in the repo root for UI/UX wireframes.

 ---
 ## Contact